dst80/design-patterns/structural_pattern/bridge/bridge.md

 * both the abstractions and their implementations are to be subclassable.
 The bridge pattern allows different abstractions and implementations to be combined and expanded independently of one another.
 * changes in the implementation of an Abstraction should habe no impact to the Client
 * the implementation on an actraction should be completely hidden for the Client (e.g. c++)

+#### Advantages

+* Decoupling interface and implementation, so that implementation is no longer bound to the interface itself.
+* interface and implementation can very independently.
+* improved extensibility
+* hiding the implementation details from the client.

+#### Disadvantages

+* additional layer of abstraction can make it difficult for developers to follow the chain of execution.